 What they should teach digital freelancers (but don't)

-Merely attending a course on Social Media, SEO or Flash falls well short of what it takes to commercially succeed as digital freelancer in 2011.
+Merely attending a course on Social Media, SEO or Flash falls well short of what it takes to commercially succeed as digital freelancer.
 Workshops, seminars and ‘master-classes’ can definitely offer some guidance on the tools and platforms of digital.
 But industry-recognised or not, most courses will struggle to teach the ‘life lessons’ that the sector’s freelancers survive and thrive by.

 These finer points of single-handedly running your own digital business, or operating as a digital freelancer, were revealed to Freelance UK yesterday by three industry captains.
 Sam Michel is founder of digital media darling Chinwag; Richard Knights is a team leader at digital staff supplier ReThink Recruitment and Margaret Maupin is director of digital staffing for Cogs Agency.

 A common misconception about digital freelancers is that they are all sat at home being creative with one hand while Tweeting their latest news with the other, Rethink Recruitment’s Richard Knights says.

 Although the current digital world is such that many clients are indeed happy to let reliable freelancers work from home (occasionally or even for the duration of a lengthy contract), the majority still like to physically see the freelancer on-site, and speak to them regularly.